openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-throughput.rst

 * Using the :ref:`Asynchronous API <async_api>` and :doc:`callbacks <../integrate-openvino-with-your-application/inference-request>` in particular.
 * Providing the multi-device (and hence the underlying devices) with enough data to crunch.
 As the inference requests are naturally independent data pieces, the multi-device performs load-balancing at the "requests" (outermost) level to minimize the scheduling overhead.

-Keep in mind that the resulting performance is usually a fraction of the "ideal" (plain sum) value, when the devices compete for certain ../../../about-openvino/additional-resources such as the memory-bandwidth, which is shared between CPU and iGPU.
+Keep in mind that the resulting performance is usually a fraction of the "ideal" (plain sum) value, when the devices compete for certain resources such as the memory-bandwidth, which is shared between CPU and iGPU.

 .. note::